Fr0sT-Brutal/awesome-pascal/README.md

 * [Alcinoe](#general-libraries).
 AES, Blowfish, MD5, SHA, secure keyed MD5/SHA.

-* [DCPcrypt (fork #1)](https://sourceforge.net/projects/dcpcrypt), [DCPcrypt (fork #2)](https://bitbucket.org/wpostma/dcpcrypt2010).
-Suite of cryptographic components for Delphi.
+* [DCPcrypt (fork #1)](https://sourceforge.net/projects/dcpcrypt), [DCPcrypt (fork #2)](https://bitbucket.org/wpostma/dcpcrypt2010). `[Delphi]` Suite of cryptographic components for Delphi.

 * [HashLib4Pascal](https://github.com/Xor-el/HashLib4Pascal). `[Delphi]` `[FPC]` Delphi/FreePascal compatible library that provides an easy to use interface for computing hashes and checksums of strings (with a specified encoding), files, streams, byte arrays and untyped data to mention but a few.
 It also supports Incremental Hashing.

 * [CRC/Hash](http://www.wolfgang-ehrhardt.de/crchash_en.html). `[Delphi]` `[FPC]` Pascal / Delphi source and binary files related to CRC, hash, and HMAC calculations.
 CRC, Adler, BJ lookup, MD5, SHA, Whirlpool, Blake

-* [Crypto](http://www.wolfgang-ehrhardt.de/crypt_en.html).
-Several cipher algorithms: the 128-bit block ciphers AES and Twofish, the 64-bit block cipher Blowfish, and the stream ciphers Salsa20/XSalsa20/ChaCha and Sosemanuk.
+* [Crypto](http://www.wolfgang-ehrhardt.de/crypt_en.html). `[Delphi]` `[FPC]` Several cipher algorithms: the 128-bit block ciphers AES and Twofish, the 64-bit block cipher Blowfish, and the stream ciphers Salsa20/XSalsa20/ChaCha and Sosemanuk.

 ## XML/JSON/YAML

-* [OmniXML](https://github.com/mremec/omnixml).
-XML parser written in Delphi.
+* [OmniXML](https://github.com/mremec/omnixml). `[Delphi]` XML parser written in Delphi.
 Full support for Document Object Model (DOM) Level 1 specification; Supports Extensible Markup Language (XML) 1.0 (Second Edition) specification; Has built-in support for different code pages (main 8-bit code pages, UTF-8, UTF-16); Is compatible with MS XML parser; Fast parsing even large and highly structured documents; Includes helper functions to ease processing XML documents; Simplified XPath support.

-* [SAX for Pascal](http://sourceforge.net/projects/saxforpascal).
-Designed to implement the Simple API for XML Parsing in Pascal/Delphi.
+* [SAX for Pascal](http://sourceforge.net/projects/saxforpascal). `[Delphi]` `[FPC]` Designed to implement the Simple API for XML Parsing in Pascal/Delphi.
 // *Callback-based XML parser, useful for processing huge XML streams.
 Abandoned since 2004 but is almost the only SAX implementation available.*

-* [KDS XML](http://sourceforge.net/projects/kdsxml).
-Class library for streamed parsing, validating and generating XML.
+* [KDS XML](http://sourceforge.net/projects/kdsxml). `[Delphi]` Class library for streamed parsing, validating and generating XML.
 It is written in Object Pascal/Delphi and works on Win32 (Delphi) and Linux (Kylix).
 Parts of it depend on the SAX for Pascal interface specifications.
 // *Seems dead.*

-* [XML Partner](http://sourceforge.net/projects/tpxmlpartner).
-Helps add the power of XML to Borland Delphi, C++ Builder, and Kylix projects through native, easy to use VCL and CLX components.
+* [XML Partner](http://sourceforge.net/projects/tpxmlpartner). `[Delphi]` Helps add the power of XML to Borland Delphi, C++ Builder, and Kylix projects through native, easy to use VCL and CLX components.
 These powerful components simplify the process of creating, modifying, and parsing XML data documents.
 // *Seems dead, check out [this](http://www.songbeamer.com/delphi) page for probably newer version.*

-* [Open XML](http://www.philo.de/xml/downloads.shtml).
-Provides a wide range of methods, components and foundation classes.
+* [Open XML](http://www.philo.de/xml/downloads.shtml). `[Delphi]` Provides a wide range of methods, components and foundation classes.
 It can be used for Win32/Kylix as well as for .NET development.

 * [SuperObject](https://github.com/hgourvest/superobject). `[Delphi]` `[FPC]` Parser/writer for JSON data format.
 This toolkit is designed to work with Delphi and FreePascal (win32, win64, linux32, linux64, MacOSX Intel).
 Supports reading/writing XML as well.

-* [Libxml2 for pascal](https://sourceforge.net/projects/libxml2-pas).
-Pascal units accessing the popular XML API from Daniel Veillard.
+* [Libxml2 for pascal](https://sourceforge.net/projects/libxml2-pas). `[Delphi]` `[FPC]` Pascal units accessing the popular XML API from Daniel Veillard.
 This should be usable at least from Kylix and Delphi, but hopefully also from other Pascal compilers (like freepascal).

-* [NativeXml](https://code.google.com/p/simdesign).
-This component contains a small-footprint Object Pascal (Delphi) XML implementation that allows to read and write XML documents.
+* [NativeXml](https://code.google.com/p/simdesign). `[Delphi]` This component contains a small-footprint Object Pascal (Delphi) XML implementation that allows to read and write XML documents.
 You basically only need one unit and you can simply add it to the "uses" clause.
 You can use this software to read XML documents from files, streams or strings.
 The load routine generates events that can be used to display load progress on the fly.
 You can also use it to create and save XML documents.

-* [Delphi-XmlLite](https://github.com/the-Arioch/Delphi-XmlLite).
-Header translation for Microsoft XmlLite.
+* [Delphi-XmlLite](https://github.com/the-Arioch/Delphi-XmlLite). `[Delphi]` Header translation for Microsoft XmlLite.
 XmlLite is a native C++ implementation of .NET XmlReader+Writer for stream-based, forward-only XML parsing and creation.
 XmlLite.dll is required.
 It is included with all new versions of Windows, and service packs for old versions.
 XmlReader's pull-based interface is cleaner to use than SAX's event-based interface.
 // *Seems abandoned and reported to be somewhat buggy.*

-* [Chimera](https://bitbucket.org/sivv/chimera).
-Open Source (MIT License) library for Delphi XE2 which provides a fast and cross platform JSON generator/parser (serializer/deserializer) under a license that doesn't suck.
+* [Chimera](https://bitbucket.org/sivv/chimera). `[Delphi]` Open Source (MIT License) library for Delphi XE2 which provides a fast and cross platform JSON generator/parser (serializer/deserializer) under a license that doesn't suck.

-* [SynCommons](https://github.com/synopse/mORMot/blob/master/SynCommons.pas).
-High speed JSON library, using `TDocVariant` custom variant type for storage and access.
+* [SynCommons](https://github.com/synopse/mORMot/blob/master/SynCommons.pas). `[Delphi]` `[FPC]` High speed JSON library, using `TDocVariant` custom variant type for storage and access.

-* [SynCrossPlatformJSON](https://github.com/synopse/mORMot/blob/master/CrossPlatform/SynCrossPlatformJSON.pas).
-High speed cross-platform JSON library, using `TJSONVariant` custom variant type for storage and access.
+* [SynCrossPlatformJSON](https://github.com/synopse/mORMot/blob/master/CrossPlatform/SynCrossPlatformJSON.pas). `[Delphi]` `[FPC]` High speed cross-platform JSON library, using `TJSONVariant` custom variant type for storage and access.

-* [Json Data Objects](https://github.com/ahausladen/JsonDataObjects).
-This Delphi unit contains a JSON parser that supports Delphi 2009-10Seattle and the platforms Win32, Win64 and ARM Android (MacOS and iOS may work).
+* [Json Data Objects](https://github.com/ahausladen/JsonDataObjects). `[Delphi]` This Delphi unit contains a JSON parser that supports Delphi 2009-10Seattle and the platforms Win32, Win64 and ARM Android (MacOS and iOS may work).

-* [TinyJSON](http://sourceforge.net/projects/tinyjson).
-This is a small (about 1600 lines of code) unit for Delphi, which realizes parsing and generating JSON format.
-Can be used in combination with FastMM and FastCode for even faster speed.
+* [TinyJSON](http://sourceforge.net/projects/tiny-json), [Mirror at GH](https://github.com/tmcdos/tiny-json). `[Delphi]` This is a small and clean library for associative arrays with Boolean / Integer / Float / WideString values.
+Allows import (export) from (to) JSON text.
+Extensive error-checking.
+Uses FunHash (by Sokolov Yura), HatTrie (by Daniel C. Jones), FastInt64 and FastMove (by FastCode project).

-* [JSON delphi library](http://sourceforge.net/projects/lkjson).
-This is a delphi library implementing JSON.
+* [JSON delphi library](http://sourceforge.net/projects/lkjson). `[Delphi]` This is a delphi library implementing JSON data format and objects structure.
 Lightweight and fast.

 * [dwsJSON](https://bitbucket.org/egrange/dwscript/src/b9f99d4b8187defac3f3713e2ae0f7b83b63d516/Source/dwsJSON.pas?at=master). `[Delphi]` `[FPC]` dwsJSON is a unit that supports JSON parsing/creating, it's part of DWScript but relatively "standalone", in that if you add it in your Delphi (or FPC) projects, it won't pull the whole of DWScript library, and thus can be used anywhere you need.